This disorder can be caused by toxins produced by Staphylococcus aureus bacteria.

 The toxins are found in contaminated foods.

-Typical symptoms include severe nausea and vomiting starting about 2 to 8 hours after the contaminated food is eaten.
+Typical symptoms include severe nausea and vomiting starting about 30 minutes to 8 hours after the contaminated food is eaten.

 The diagnosis usually is based on the person’s symptoms.

 Careful food preparation is the best way to prevent food poisoning.

 Food can become contaminated when people who have Staphylococcus aureus bacteria on their skin do not wash their hands properly before touching food.
 If the food is then left at room temperature or is undercooked, the bacteria can multiply and produce toxins.
 Thus, staphylococcal food poisoning does not result from ingesting the bacteria but rather from ingesting the toxins in the food that were made by the bacteria.
 Typical contaminated foods include custard, cream-filled pastry, milk, processed meats, and fish.

 Despite contamination, many foods have a normal taste and odor.